EFTEC/CliOne/README.md

     * added a memory stream
     * set the default stream
     * set the current stream to use stdout,stderr or memory (stdin is not used for in)
-    * added a new parameter type "command" that it is equals than first but it ignores the name and considers the position.
+    * added a new parameter type "command" that it is equals than first, but it ignores the name and considers the position.
     * added the method showHelp()
     * added the method makeBigWords()
     * added fontZnaki()
     * added fontaatr()
-      * both fonts use a lot of space in code but they are only an array of bits, so they use only 2KB.
+      * both fonts use a lot of space in code, but they are only an array of bits, so they use only 2KB.
     * new method alignLinesVertically()
     * new method maxWidth()
     * renamed field cmdMode to noANSI